BA ENGLISH

 OBJECTIVES

-5. The learners choose one theme related to language inuse interms of a study, survey, interview, review etc. and explores the potentials and possibilities of language inthem.
+To enable the learner who is by now, getting ready to enter teaching profession, take up a small scale project related to teaching or English language in use.
+OUTCOMES - The learners choose one theme related to language inuse interms of a study, survey, interview, review etc. and explores the potentials and possibilities of language inthem.
 They prepare a project Report in various stages such as the rationale of the project, hypothesis, procedures, expected outcomes, conclusions, references and so on.

-6. They present the details of their findings or results orally to group of audience which includes the evaluators.
+- They present the details of their findings or results orally to group of audience which includes the evaluators.

 (The detailed module and time schedule will be worked out by the supervisor)

-7. A few areas of language use have been listed below from which the learners can choose a topic for their projects.
+Course contents - A few areas of language use have been listed below from which the learners can choose a topic for their projects.

 1.Teaching 2.
 Survey 3 Advertisements 4 Journalism 5 Electronic media 6 Film 7 Theatre 8 Business 9.
 Travel 10.
 Creative writing 11.
 Administration 12 Tourism 13 Sports and games 14.
-Translation 15 Script for drama/film 16 Industry
+Translation 15 Script for drama/film 16 Industry - The following aspects will be considered for evaluation

 1.Originality 2.
 Usefulness 3.
 Proof of authenticity

-9. Approval of the topic after discussing with the supervisor 2.
+3 The following procedures must be strictly followed. - Approval of the topic after discussing with the supervisor 2.
 Project proposal (about 5 to 10 pages) 3.Intermediate progress reports to the supervisor 4.
 Final report

 4 A detailed write up in the form of the Final Report of about 60 pages ( A4 size paper, one side typing, 1.5 space, 20-25 lines on a page, Times New Roman font, 12 size) with references (MLA format) must be submitted to the Head of the Department with the Supervisor’s recommendation, one week before the commencement of the End-semester examinations.